Racorbin23/iOS-Calculator/README.md

 ![calc-example](https://user-images.githubusercontent.com/56977500/166123719-d62d6611-d49b-403e-b30a-7de820f176cb.png)

+## Features
+-  Used pure JavaScript to create the app
+-  Added PWA functionality
+-  Used Figma to create icons and design
+-  Deployed with Github Pages

 ## Installation

 To install the the live project please visit racorbin23.github.io/iOS-Calculator/ and click the PWA install icon and click install.